Documentation

 How They Interact

-The resolver reads from the registry (to check project status, attester authorization, etc.) and writes to it (to record attestations and revocations).
+The resolver reads from the registry (to check project status, attester authorization, etc.) and writes to it (to record attestations and replacements).
 The registry only accepts writes from authorized resolvers.

 Registry.authorizeResolver(resolverAddress)